jiayinghsu/vr-treadmill/README.md

 ## Acknowledgement

-Major thank Richard Ivry, Jonathan Tsay and Arohi Saxena for their ideas, collaboration and feedbacks on the experiments.
+Major thank to Richard Ivry, Jonathan Tsay and Arohi Saxena for their ideas, collaboration and feedbacks on the experiments.

 ## Issues